masheharashid/colorize_prokudin_gorskii_collection/README.md

    ```
    Replace "/path/to/your/colorized_results" and "/path/to/your/original_data" with your local paths.

 3. Follow the instructions in the notebook and run each cell in order

+## Running on Google Colabo

+1. Upload the Notebook
+   - Open Google Colab.
+   - Upload the colorize_prokudin_gorskii_collection.ipynb file to Colab.

+2. Mount Google Drive (Optional)
+   - If your image files are stored in Google Drive, mount the drive to access them:
+python
+Copy code
+from google.colab import drive
+drive.mount('/content/drive')
+Set Up Paths
+Update the results_dir and img_dir to reflect the paths on Google Drive or within the Colab environment.

+Run the Notebook
+Execute the cells in order as instructed in the notebook.